UCLA Bruins

 The UCLA Bruins are the athletic teams that represent the University of California, Los Angeles.
-The Bruin men's and women's teams participate in NCAA Division I as part of the Pac-12 Conference and the Mountain Pacific Sports Federation (MPSF).
+The Bruin men's and women's teams participate in NCAA Division I as part of the Big Ten Conference and the Mountain Pacific Sports Federation (MPSF).
 For football, they are in the Football Bowl Subdivision of Division I (formerly Division I-A).
-UCLA is second to only Stanford University as the school with the most NCAA team championships at 120 NCAA team championships.
+UCLA is second to only Stanford University as the school with the most NCAA team championships at 124 NCAA team championships.
 UCLA offers 11 varsity sports programs for men and 14 for women.

-UCLA is scheduled to join the Big Ten Conference with their crosstown rival, USC, in 2024.

 History

 Upon its founding, UCLA joined the Southern California Intercollegiate Athletic Conference (SCIAC).
 In 1927, UCLA left the SCIAC and joined the Pacific Coast Conference, the forerunner of the Pac-12 Conference.

+Following "pay-for-play" scandals at California, USC, UCLA, and Washington, the PCC disbanded in June 1959.
+On July 1, 1959, the new Athletic Association of Western Universities was launched, with California, UCLA, USC, and Washington as the four charter members.
+The conference renamed itself the Pacific-8 Conference in 1968, then the Pacific-10 Conference in 1978, and the Pac-12 in 2011.

 Nickname and mascot

 Upon UCLA's founding as the Southern Branch of the University of California in 1919, the football team was known as the "Cubs" because of its younger relationship to the California Bears in Berkeley.
-In 1923, the team adopted the nickname "Grizzlies."
+In 1923, the team adopted the nickname "Grizzlies".
 In 1926, the Grizzlies became the 10th and final member of the Pacific Coast Conference, which already included the University of Montana Grizzlies.
-The school, which had taken the "University of California at Los Angeles" name that year, became the "Bruins" and has been recognized as such in the years since.
+The school, which had taken the "University of California, Los Angeles" name that year, became the "Bruins" and has been recognized as such in the years since.

 The Bruins began to use live bears as mascots in the 1930s, renting animals to appear at all UCLA home football games at the Los Angeles Memorial Coliseum.
 The practice grew less common until the 1950s, when students and alumni brought "Little Joe Bruin" to Westwood.
 A Himalayan bear cub from India, "Little Joe" grew too large and was transferred to a circus.
 "Josephine" was purchased by a group of alumni in 1961 and was kept in the backyard of the Rally Committee chairman.
 She was eventually taken to the San Diego Zoo.

 A costumed mascot by the name of Joe Bruin was introduced in 1963.
 In 1967, the first female student to take the mascot role created Josephine "Josie" Bruin and joined Joe at athletic events.
 The design for the costumed bears has changed over the years, and Joe has had at least six looks over his history.